 Emphasis on personal vision does four key things:

-- Facilitates the client\’s identity expansion it helps the client to explore how else they can be that they are not currently being.
+- Facilitates the client to expand their identity by helping them to explore how else they can be that they are not currently being.

 - It increases the energy for change when clients realise that there are possibilities out there that they have not explored.